Community emergency response team: Organization

-Some sponsoring agencies use state and federal grants to purchase response tools and equipment for their members and team(s) (subject to Stafford Act limitations).
+Some sponsoring agencies use state and federal grants to purchase response tools and equipment for their members and teams (subject to Stafford Act limitations).
 Most CERTs also acquire their own supplies, tools, and equipment.
-As community members, CERTs are aware of the specific needs of their community and equip the teams accordingly.
+As community members, CERTs are aware of the specific needs of their community, and equip the teams accordingly.

 Response

 The basic idea is to use CERT to perform the large number of tasks needed in emergencies.
 This frees highly trained professional responders for more technical tasks.
-Much of CERT training concerns the Incident Command System and organization, so CERT members fit easily into larger command structures.
+Much of CERT training concerns the ICS and organization, so CERT members fit easily into larger command structures.

-A team member may self-activate (self-deploy) when their own neighborhood is affected by disaster or when an incident takes place at their current location (ex. home, work, school, church, or if an accident occurred in front of them).
-They should not hear about an incident and drive or respond to an event unless told to do so by their team member or sponsoring agency (as specified in chapters 1 and 6 of the basic CERT Training).
+A team member may self-activate (self-deploy) when their own neighborhood or current location is affected by an incident.
 An effort is made to report their response status to the sponsoring agency.
-A self-activated team will size-up the loss in their neighborhood and begin performing the skills they have learned to minimize further loss of life, property, and environment.
+A self-activated team will size up the loss in their neighborhood and begin performing the skills they have learned to minimize further loss of life, property, and environment.
 They will continue to respond safely until redirected or relieved by the sponsoring agency or professional responders on-scene.

 Teams in neighborhoods not affected by disaster may be deployed or activated by the sponsoring agency.
-The sponsoring agency may communicate with neighborhood CERT leaders through an organic communication team.
-In some areas the communications may be by amateur radio, FRS, GMRS or MURS radio, dedicated telephone or fire-alarm networks.
-In other areas, relays of bicycle-equipped runners can effectively carry messages between the teams and the local emergency operations center.

-The sponsoring agency may activate and dispatch teams in order to gather or respond to intelligence about an incident.
-Teams may be dispatched to affected neighborhoods, or organized to support operations.
-CERT members may augment support staff at an Incident Command Post or Emergency Operations Center.
-Additional teams may also be created to guard a morgue, locate supplies and food, convey messages to and from other CERTs and local authorities, and other duties on an as-needed basis as identified by the team leader.
+Teams may be activated and dispatched to gather or respond to intelligence about an incident.

 In the short term, CERTs perform data gathering, especially to locate mass-casualties requiring professional response, or situations requiring professional rescues, simple fire-fighting tasks (for example, small fires, turning off gas), light search and rescue, damage evaluation of structures, triage and first aid.
 In the longer term, CERTs may assist in the evacuation of residents, or assist with setting up a neighborhood shelter.

-While responding, CERT members are temporary volunteer government workers.
-In some areas, (such as California, Hawaii and Kansas) registered, activated CERT members are eligible for worker's compensation for on-the-job injuries during declared disasters.
+While responding, CERT members are temporary volunteer government workers subject to local and state laws about compensation for injuries sustained while activated.
+In some states, activated CERT members are eligible for worker's compensation.
+In California, activated CERT members may be covered under their sponsoring agency's insurance.